nanoc/nanoc.app/content/doc/identifiers-and-patterns.md

     identifier.without_ext
     # => "/about"

-    identifier.with_ext('html')
+    identifier + '.html'
     # => "/about.html"

-The following methods are useful for legacy identifiers:
+The following method is useful for legacy identifiers:

 {: .legacy}
 `identifier.chop` &rarr; `String`
 : identifier with the last character removed

-`identifier + string` &rarr; `String`
-: identifier with the given string appended

 Here are some examples: